rng-guy/NFSMWBartender/README.md

 &nbsp;

-Most non-pursuit **.asi mods** should be fully compatible with all Bartender configurations.
+Most **other .asi mods** should be fully compatible with all Bartender configurations.
 However, some pursuit-related .asi mods require manual (re)configuration for compatibility:
 * In [NFSMW ExtraOptions](https://github.com/ExOptsTeam/NFSMWExOpts/releases) by ExOptsTeam, disable the `HeatLevelOverride` feature.
 * In [NFSMW Unlimiter](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef, disable the `EnableCopDestroyedStringHook` feature.
 * In [NFSMW LimitAdjuster](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) by Zolika1351, disable every cop-related feature under `[Options]`.